DiamondLightSource/mx-bluesky/docs/developer/serial-crystallography-on-i24/how-to/stage-pmac-moves.rst

    #3->Z

 When an X-axis move is executed, the #1 motor will make the move.

+It should be noted that the PMAC coordinate system used by I24 serial is number 2, which can be specified in a PMAC string by starting the command with ``&2``.

 When running chip collections, the stage motors are moved via the `PMAC device <https://github.com/DiamondLightSource/dodal/blob/main/src/dodal/devices/i24/pmac.py>`__